The Latest: Evers to talk gun safety with GOP leaders

 Evers on Monday called on the Legislature to pass a universal background check bill and a so-called red flag law that would make it easier to take guns away from people believed to be a danger to themselves or others.

-Both neither Fitzgerald nor Vos have voiced support for either measure.
+Neither Fitzgerald nor Vos have voiced support for either measure.

 Baldauff says the governor is hoping for bipartisan support to pass the bills as quickly as possible.